My Map of You by Isabelle Broom will be published on the 21st April 2016. Available to pre-order now.

 Author Interview with Isabelle Broom

 We are delighted to welcome the lovely Isabelle Broom to our blog today to tell us a little about her brand new book which is due to be published in April.
-We even managed to squeeze in some Fun festive facts.

 How did it feel when you first got the news that your book was being published?